damiyu/CSE151A-MEW/README.md

 ## Introduction

 Our project focuses on a dataset containing Glassdoor reviews from both former and current employees of various companies.
 These reviews contain various attributes such as the date of the review, pros and cons sections, CEO approval, overall outlook, categorical ratings, and overall rating to name a few.
 Using various supervised learning techniques, we attempt to create different models (linear perceptron, SVM, and neural network) that predict the overall rating of a company from a given employee based on the data given from the review that the employee submitted.
-Having a good predictive model would allow both employers and employees to accurately judge the overall reception of a company based on the different factors found in each individual review.
+Having a good predictive model would allow both employers and employees to accurately judge the overall reception of a company based on the different factors found in each review.
 This could be useful for employees who are trying to gauge how important various aspects of a company are, and for employers who are trying to improve their company image.
 Ultimately, our predictive model could lead to a better employer-employee relationship and create a more efficient and enjoyable workplace environment.

 ## Methods